-- The Designated Safeguarding Lead (and any deputies) have a number of responsibilities (See Appendix 3) - All staff have a responsibility to provide a safe environment in which children and young people can learn. - Everyone who comes into contact with children, young people and their families have a role to play in safeguarding.
-Staff are particularly important as they are in a position to identify concerns early and provide help for children and young people to prevent concerns from escalating. - All members of our staff have a responsibility to be mindful of issues related to children and young people's safety and welfare and a duty to report and refer any concerns however "minor" they appear to be.
+- The Designated Safeguarding Lead (and deputies) have a number of responsibilities (See Appendix 3) - All staff have a responsibility to provide a safe environment in which children and young people can learn. - Everyone who comes into contact with children, young people and their families have a role to play in safeguarding.
+Staff are particularly important as they are in a position to identify concerns early and provide help for children and young people to prevent concerns from escalating. - All members of staff have a responsibility to be mindful of issues related to children and young people's safety and welfare and a duty to report and refer any concerns however "minor" they appear to be.
 (NB It is NOT, however the role of our staff to investigate those concerns).

 - We work in partnership with parents and parents have a right to be informed in respect of any concerns about their child's welfare, or any action taken to safeguard and promote the child's welfare, providing this does not compromise the child's safety. - Children are best protected when professionals work effectively together and share responsibility for protective action. - Where there are possible concerns about a child's safety, unconditional confidentiality cannot be guaranteed and should not be offered.
 When a child is subject to Child Protection Plan, information about the child and their circumstances will only be shared on a "need to know" basis. - To have in place robust systems that deter possible abusers and will effectively manage any allegations or concerns about abuse if they arise.
-The staff member who has a concern about a child's welfare should follow the referral processes set below. - To support social workers and other agencies following any referral. - When children make allegations about abuse or neglect, they will always be listened to, have their comments taken seriously and, where appropriate, the allegations will be investigated thoroughly by a social worker. - All staff are prepared to identify children who may benefit from early help.
-Staff may be required to support other agencies and professionals in an early help assessment. - The Teachers' Standards 2013 state that teachers, including headteachers, should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.
+The staff member who has a concern about a child's welfare should follow the referral processes set below. - To support social workers and other agencies following any referral. - When children make allegations about abuse or neglect, they will always be listened to, have their comments taken seriously and, where appropriate, the allegations will be investigated thoroughly by a social worker and the police. - All staff are prepared to identify children who may benefit from early help.
+Staff may be required to support other agencies and professionals in early help processes. - The Teachers' Standards 2011 state that teachers, including Headteachers, should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties.

-Record Keeping
+Record keeping

-Files should be kept updated and stored securely.
-Files should only be accessed by those who need to and when file content is shared it is in line with Information Sharing Guidance.
+Records are kept updated and stored securely.
+Records should only be accessed by those who need to and when file content is shared, this is done in line with Information Sharing Guidance.

-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded on cpoms, our school electronic data base.
-If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy) and read guidance in appendices 4.
+All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing or using the appropriate form (see appendices 5) or electronic data base Cpoms.
+If in doubt about recording requirements, staff should discuss with the Designated Safeguarding Lead (or deputy) and read guidance in appendix 4.